Flightstar History

 2019

-Expansion of the FBO / Corporate offices to add 5 additional offices and storage space.
+Expansion of the FBO and corporate offices, adding five additional offices and storage space.

 2020